 Drawing up the starting order and calculating the results requires a considerable amount of experience.
-The Official Scorer needs to have had experience as a scorer in at least two championships of equivalent size to the I.Y.B. championships.
+The Official Scorer needs to have had previous experience as a scorer of equivalent size to the I.Y.B. championships.
 The Official Scorer appointed by the Organisers must be approved by the I.Y.B.
 Board six months in advance of the championships and must provide proof of experience in order to be approved.

 Two separate score teams must be provided by the organising studbook with three persons minimum per score team (six persons minimum in total).
 One team will focus on the junior scoring and the other team will focus on the senior scoring, overseen by the lead scorer.
+Scorers should be familiar with Exel, be methodical, and have an eye for detail.
+A person with similar traits who has not been part of the scoring team should also be available on the Saturday afternoon/ evening to double check the work of the scorers / to assist should there be any discrepancies / queries (i.e. someone who has a fresh head, not tired).